KacperKuznik/Lego-API/README.md

 - `kubectl` configured to access your AKS cluster
 - Azure subscription with appropriate resource group

+Note: Personal or secret values should be stored in a local `.env` file (see `.env.example`).
+Never commit your `.env` file to the repository — it's already included in `.gitignore`.

 ### Step 1: Set Environment Variables

 ```powershell